 Fluorescence microscopy is a technique for acquiring microscopic images of samples (often biological materials) using fluorescence within the sample, which is usually excited with a sharply focused diffraction-limited laser beam.
 The focus of the laser beam is raster scanned through the sample (e.g. using galvo mirrors), and the fluorescent light excited in the sample is collected with some optics and monitored with a photodetector.
-Residual laser light can be eliminated with an optical filter before the detector.
-The fluorescence microscope is usually operated with a computer (a PC or a laptop), which controls the scan, records the fluorescence intensities, and finally generates, processes and stores the obtained images.
+Residual laser light, which may e.g. be scattered to the detector but does not carry useful information, can be eliminated with an optical filter before the detector.
+The fluorescence microscope is usually operated with a computer (a PC or a notebook), which controls the scan, records the fluorescence intensities, and finally generates, processes and stores the obtained images.
 Such devices are widely used in biomedical imaging, for example.

 It is common to use a confocal geometry (Figure 1) (→ confocal scanning microscopes), where the light from the focus in the sample is imaged onto a pinhole, which therefore suppresses light coming from other regions (e.g. from before the focus).
 This allows the use of relatively thick samples, compared with conventional microscopy, and results in a high depth resolution.
 For optimal performance, it is essential that the used microscope objective has appropriate achromatic properties, so that the fluorescence slide has the correct focus position at the pinhole.

 The fluorescence can originate from molecules which occur naturally in the sample, or from dye molecules which are introduced during sample preparation.
 The image contrast can arise from varying concentrations on the fluorescent molecules, or from influences on these molecules which e.g. modify their fluorescent lifetime (see below).